 Are you thinking about a career change?
-Maybe you’re looking to get into Computer Programming or work your way into Healthcare.
+Maybe you’re looking to get into computer programming or work your way into healthcare.
 You may have to wait until after you graduate to start your dream job, but it’s a good idea to at least get your foot in the door.
 The right job, one that helps you gain work experience in your field, can give you a head start.
 That experience will improve your chances of getting hired and increase your earning power.

 5. One third of working students still work at the same jobs they held before college.

-A huge number of students decide to go back to college after a few years in the workforce, either to gain new skills or to deepen the skills they’ve picked up on the job.
+A sizable number of students decide to go back to college after a few years in the workforce, either to gain new skills or to deepen the skills they’ve picked up on the job.
 These students are likely to stick with their current job.
 Why quit if you’re trying to get promoted?
 Find out if your company offers tuition assistance to help cover the cost.
 Many companies see adult education as a good investment.
 Work with your boss to discuss your career path and share it with your enrollment counselor to leverage a relevant degree plan.